 For Munn, she is going to lobby every MP in the country to put an end to assault rifles in Canada.

 “My question to you all tonight is what are you going to do?
+We simply can’t just come to these events.
+We have to do.
+We have to take action.
 That is the question.
 What will you do?”

 Joel Hiemstra, with the Okanagan College Students’ Union, read excerpts from a Montreal Gazette article that featured Nathalie Provost.

 She was in her classroom at École Polytechnique on Dec.
 6, 1989 when a man with a semi-automatic weapon came in and ordered the men to leave.

 Read more: Search resumes in Shuswap for missing women